crazydonkey200/tensorflow-char-rnn/README.md

 ## Quickstart

-To train on tiny_shakespeare with default settings (this might take a while):
+To train on tiny shakespeare corpus (included in data/) with default settings (this might take a while):
 ```bash
 python char_rnn.py --data_file=data/tiny_shakespeare.txt
 ```